purvilnakrani/Flashcard-Generator/README.md

 ## Feedback

-If you have any feedback, please reach out to us at ashvarygidian1996@gmail.com / prachirajput210497@gmail.com / -ashahnawaz010@gmail.com / sudhirme101@gmail.com
+If you have any feedback, please reach out to me at - purvil.nakrani@gmail.com